rontarrant/gtkDcoding/docs/_posts/2019-02-22-0012-layout-containers.md

 	} // class MyLayout

 Like the `Box` we used in earlier examples, the derived `Layout` is mostly about getting the kids under control.
-The big difference here is that we don’t rely on the container to workout where things go.
+The big difference here is that we don’t rely on the container to work out where things go.
 Instead, we use the `put()` function which takes a pointer to the child widget as well as the x and y coordinates where you want it placed.

 Another drawback of using a `Layout`, and therefore the `put()` function, is that it’s going to take several code-compile-test cycles before you can lock down exactly what **x** and **y** should be.
 And these cycles increase in number with the complexity of your design.
 If for no other reason, you may want to let the `Layouts` lie and pack some `Box`es instead.